Eaboalsoud/Travel-App2/README.md

 ### API's :
-- Geonames to get the latitude and longitude and the country.
+- Geonames to get the latitude ,longitude and the country.
 - Weatherbit to get the weather description and the low and high temp .
 - Pixabay to get a picture for your destination
 ### Getting started
-you need to clone the project and and install all the loader and plugins.
+you need to clone the project and install all the loaders and plugins.
-#### list of the all the loaders and plugins you need :
+#### list of all the loaders and plugins you need :
 ```
  $ npm install express
  $ npm install node